damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

-This prognosis was an improvement over what we would expect based on our previous experience moving 1.8TB from North Virginia (US) to Delft (NL) in about two weeks.
+This prognosis was an improvement over what we would expect based on our previous experience moving 1.8TB from North Virginia (US) to Delft (NL) in about two weeks (across the Atlantic Ocean!).
 If one would extrapolate that rate you would expect moving 9TB to take 70 days.
-We were disappointed nonetheless because we were hoping that we would gain more throughput by moving over a shorter distance this time around (from Delft to Frankfurt).
+We were disappointed nonetheless because we were hoping that we would gain more throughput by moving over a shorter distance this time around (Delft and Frankfurt are about 400km apart).

 The first thing I started looking into at this point was whether we could somehow make better use of the network bandwidth at our disposal.
 Sending fake